-Organization Name Asset Name Asset Description Covered Population Additional Information Florida Department of Education, Division of Blind Services Career, Technology, and Training Center for the Blind and Visually Impaired The Career, Technology, and Training Center program incorporates instruction in a variety of independence skills, as well as access computer technology, adaptive equipment, devices, and many other skills that contribute to independence and the confidence to seek the highest level of employment possible.
-Individuals with disabilities Link Florida Alliance for Assistive Services & Technology (FAAST) Short-Term Device Loans FAAST has a variety of assistive technology devices that can be borrowed at no cost to the individual.
-These short-term loans help individuals Individuals with disabilities Link
+Organization Asset Asset Covered Additional Name Name Description Population Information Florida Career, The Career, Technology, and Training Individuals Link Department of Technology, Center program incorporates instruction with Education, and Training in a variety of independence skills, as disabilities Division of Blind Center for the well as access computer technology, Services Blind and adaptive equipment, devices, and many Visually other skills that contribute to Impaired independence and the confidence to seek the highest level of employment possible.
+Florida Alliance for Short-Term FAAST has a variety of assistive Individuals Link Assistive Services Device Loans technology devices that can be with & Technology borrowed at no cost to the individual. disabilities (FAAST) These short-term loans help individuals

-Organization Name Asset Name Asset Description Covered Population Additional Information Name Name decide the most appropriate device to ropulation IIIOIIIIatioii purchase and can also be used as short-term accommodations.
-Seniors on a Beginners The Beginners Technology Program is Aging Link Mission Technology operated out of a mobile unit parked in populations LIIIX WIISSIOTI Program the immediate community to help populations 1108.4 senior adults learn how to better use their cell phones and tablets.
+Organization Name Asset Name Asset Description Covered Population Additional Information rtamo riamo decide the most appropriate device to ropalación momadon purchase and can also be used as short-term accommodations.
+Seniors on a Beginners The Beginners Technology Program is Aging Link Mission Technology operated out of a mobile unit parked in populations Program the immediate community to help senior adults learn how to better use their cell phones and tablets.
 Florida Device Using federal funding, libraries and Low-income Department of Loaner nonprofits may receive funding to populations State, Division of Programs expand Wi-Fi access to parking lots and Library and to develop loaner programs for digital Information devices (e.g., laptops) and hotspots.
 Services Hispanic Latino Digital The Hispanic Federation has three Low income Link Federation of Skills Centers Latino Digital Skills Centers throughout and Florida Florida.
-The centers use a customized persons digital workforce curriculum suitable for with individuals with beginner, intermediate language and advanced skill sets and responsive barriers to the needs of local employers.
-Florida Division of Free Public In coordination with private sector All Emergency Wi-Fi Access partners, the Florida Division of Management, Emergency Management has opened Florida Storm free, public wi-fi access locations Relief throughout areas impacted by 5 Hurricane Ian.
-1.1 Aeras Foundation, Digital The Aeras Foundation accepts Low-income Link Inc. Devices donations of gently used digital devices populations from community organizations, universities, businesses, etc. The foundation then refurbishes the device and distributes it to students and community members in need of devices. devices.
+The centers use a customized persons digital workforce curriculum suitable for with individuals with beginner, intermediate language and advanced skill sets and responsive barriers Florido Division of Francisco Distriction to the needs of local employers.
+All Florida Division of Free Public Wi-Fi Access In coordination with private sector All Emergency WI-FI ACCESS partners, the Florida Division of Management, Florida Storm Emergency Management has opened free, public wi-fi access locations Relief throughout areas impacted by Iteliei Hurricane lan.
+Aeras Foundation, Digital The Aeras Foundation accepts Low-income Link Inc. Devices donations of gently used digital devices populations from community organizations, universities, businesses, etc. The foundation then refurbishes the device and distributes it to students and community members in need of devices.